 Informed consent is a process of communication between you and your provider or psilocybin administrator that often leads to agreement or permission for care, treatment, or services.
 Every consumer has the right to get information and ask questions before procedures and treatments.

-Oregon Psilocybin Services facilitators are only obligated to have you sign an Informed Consent form.
-Please be aware this may affect you if issues arise during your session/experience..
+Oregon Psilocybin Services facilitators are obligated to have you sign an Informed Consent form, with additional documents per the discretion of the licensed facility.
+Please be aware this may affect you if issues arise during your session/experience.

 A concept that refers to the brain’s ability to receive and integrate new information by reorganizing its structure, functions, or connections; brain plasticity or flexibility